NehaSJ99/plant_disease_detection_using_CNN/README.md

 ![image](https://github.com/user-attachments/assets/ec13efd8-7532-40d5-9b85-4cb16f157893)

+### Challenges
+1. **Data Imbalance:** Some diseases were underrepresented in the dataset.
+We applied oversampling techniques and used a weighted loss function to handle class imbalance.
+2. **Overfitting:** We included dropout layers and early stopping to mitigate overfitting.

 **Conclusion**

 1. The CNN model, with its hierarchical feature learning and image-specific architecture, outperforms the Random Forest model in terms of accuracy and generalization for image classification tasks.
 2. CNN model appears to be more suitable for image classification tasks due to its ability to learn complex features directly from raw pixel values and achieve higher accuracy.

+## Future Work

+- **Ensemble Methods:** Combining CNN with other machine learning models (like Random Forest or SVM) could further enhance accuracy.
+- **Transfer Learning:** Using pre-trained models like VGG16 or ResNet could improve the results by leveraging networks trained on large image datasets.
+- **Real-Time Application:** Deploying the model in a mobile app for real-time disease detection in the field.

+## Model Deployment
+To make the model usable in real-world scenarios, it can be deployed using cloud services (AWS, Google Cloud) or embedded in mobile applications for on-site disease diagnosis.
+An API can also be developed for image-based disease classification.

+## Acknowledgements
+We would like to thank:
+- Dr. Edgar Lobaton for his guidance.
+- NCSU for providing the infrastructure for the project.
+- The [PlantVillage](https://github.com/spMohanty/PlantVillage-Dataset) team for the dataset.

+---

+**Contributors**
+- Neha Jagtap
+- Pranjali Jadhav
+- Swaranjali Jadhav